surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 * [Sliding controllers](https://github.com/surfstudio/SurfAndroidStandard/tree/dev/G-0.5.0/recycler-extension/lib-recycler-extension/src/main/java/ru/surfstudio/android/recycler/extension/slide)

 Also there are 3 kinds of controllers for common usage:
-1. For a single data you should inherit `BindableItemController`, [sample](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/common/controllers/FirstDataItemController.kt)
+1. For a controller which is bound to a single element of data, you should inherit `BindableItemController`, [sample](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/common/controllers/FirstDataItemController.kt)
-2. For two kinds of data you should inherit `DoubleBindableItemController`, [sample](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/common/controllers/TwoDataItemController.kt).
+2. For a controller which is bound to two elements of data, you should inherit `DoubleBindableItemController`, [sample](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/common/controllers/TwoDataItemController.kt).
    You can also use `BindableItemController` which could be initialized with object which contains all data sources.